Updated by Rachel in April 2026 with latest data and new info

-To be honest, you hardly need a whole ten reasons to visit this amazing natural oasis, but we'll give them to you anyway.
+To be honest, you hardly need a whole ten reasons to visit this incredible natural wonder, but we'll give them to you anyway.

 1) It is the world's largest and best

-Located just off the shores of Northern Queensland, this natural playground is the world's largest living organism and the most expansive reef system...anywhere.
-Stretching 2,300 kilometres and covering an area roughly the size of Japan, it's needless to say that you are spoilt for choice.
+Located just off the shores of North Queensland, the Great Barrier Reef is the world's largest living organism and the most expansive reef system on Earth.
+Stretching 2,300 kilometres and covering an area roughly the size of Japan, it's one of those places that genuinely exceeds every expectation.
+There is simply nowhere else like it.

 2) Swimming in crystal clear waters